TechSavantis/polisparalela/site/content/thinks/brand-design-for-sussex-commercial-property-letting-agents.md

  - web-design
 ---

 [Oldfield Smith](http://www.oldfield-smith.co.uk/) is a new [commercial letting agent](http://www.oldfield-smith.co.uk/what-we-do/agency/) based in Uckfield, established by [Richard Oldfield](http://www.oldfield-smith.co.uk/who-we-are/richard-oldfield/) and [Bernard Smith](http://www.oldfield-smith.co.uk/who-we-are/bernard-smith/).
-Richard and Bernard approached *Tomango* in the spring of 2013 to ask us to develop their brand identity and website.
+Richard and Bernard approached *Polis Paralela* in the spring of 2013 to ask us to develop their brand identity and website.

 ## Brand design brief